MahendrakarHemanthKumarRao/WEB_DEVELOPMENT_TECHNOLOGIES_LAB/README.md

     name is asked and on submitting the full name, it stores, the login name, password and full name in the database (hint: use session for storing the submitted login name and password).
 10.Write a PHP program to Insert, update and delete using student database.
-11.a).
-Implement the web application using PHP, A web application that lists all cookies stored in the
-    browser on clicking “List Cookies” button.
+11. a).
+Implement the web application using PHP, A web application that lists all cookies stored in the browser on clicking “List Cookies” button.
 Add cookies if necessary. b).
 Implement the web application using PHP, which takes a name as input and on submit it shows a hello <name> page where<name> is taken from the request.
 It shows the start time at the right top corner of the page and provides a logout button.
 On clicking this button, it should show a logout page with “Thank You”. <name> message with the duration of usage (hint: Use session to store name and time).
-12.Write a Program to hide paragraph using jQuery.
+12. Write a Program to hide paragraph using jQuery.
-13.Create a web page using Bootstrap.
+13 .Create a web page using Bootstrap.
-14.Create an HTML page to perform CRUD operations using ReactJS, Node.js and mongoDB.
+14. Create an HTML page to perform CRUD operations using ReactJS, Node.js and mongoDB.